search-icon

 envelope-icon

-As the capital of Italy and one of the most attraction-packed cities in the country, Rome is a must-visit for any tourist.
+As the capital of Italy and one of the most attraction-packed cities in the country, Rome is indisputably one of the best cities to visit in Italy.
 Some of the most popular sights include the Colosseum, which dates back to 70 A.D., the 1732-built Trevi Fountain, where travelers can throw in a coin and make a wish, and the well-preserved Pantheon.
 Also worth braving the crowds is Vatican City, which has the magnificent Michelangelo-painted Sistine Chapel, and St. Peter's Basilica, home to Michelangelo's Pietà marble sculpture.
 As with all Italy destinations, food is a highlight, from creamy cacio e pepe to gelato to fried suppli.
 Hot summer months filled with tourists make Rome a better spring or fall destination.

 Where to Stay in Rome: Boutique Hotel Campo de Fiori